The Capelli eigenvalue problem for quantum groups: The center of and related algebras

 It should also be noted that a more general restricted Harish-Chandra map is defined in \cite{L} using a quantum analog of the Iwasawa decomposition.
-Upon restriction to the center, this more general restricted Harish-Chandra map agrees with $\tilde{\varphi}_{HC}$.
+Upon restriction to the center, this more general restricted Harish-Chandra map agrees with $\tilde{\varphi}_{HC}$ (see \cite{L}, Lemma 6.1).
 Since we are only worried about the image of central elements under the restricted Harish-Chandra map, we just use $\tilde{\varphi}_{HC}$ and do not consider the more general version.
-(See \cite{L}, Section 6 for more details.)